Hailing from Melbourne, Australia, Ruby and Pete are PRESIDENT STREET. The pop fusion band taking the UK by storm.

 Creativity comes from the most unexpected places.
 Drunken nights out, family tragedies, strange role models.
 And we never know when it will surface.

-Take Pete Moses, the founder of Australian two-piece President Street, who have just landed the prestigious opening-act gig for UK artist Roachford on the back of two top 5 hits in the dance chart, not inconsiderable success on the UK college radio circuit and two headline UK tours of their own.
+Take Pete, the founder of Australian two-piece President Street, who have just wrapped up the prestigious opening-act gig for UK artist Roachford on the back of two top 5 hits in the dance chart, not inconsiderable success on the UK college radio circuit and two headline UK tours of their own.

 Pete’s first musical thunderbolt was when he was working in Hong Kong, on a client night out with maybe a little too much refreshment when he joined the Mexican band on stage at a restaurant, as you do on drunken nights out, and started banging out some rhythms on the congas.
 And even though he’d never even thought of playing music until that (drunken) moment - the drummer came over to his table later and asked where he was gigging.
 When he heard that Pete had never played anything before, he decided to hook Pete up with local musicians.

 Ruby has a strangely similar story to tell.
 Growing up in a Greek-Macedonian/ Hungarian family in Melbourne, she was singing before she could talk and taught herself to build enough of a tune by ear on the electric piano bought for her brother.
 She used to run home from school to pen her own songs in secret, starting around the age of 7, to release her imagination and as her form of therapy and escape from reality and is now the voice and half of the songwriting talent in President Street.